Your cart

 5. Application:

-• Start with the corners using a waterproofing tape or sealant, ensuring they are well-sealed.
+• Please start with the corners using a waterproofing tape or sealant, ensuring they are well-sealed.

 • Apply the waterproofing membrane as per the manufacturer's guidelines.
 Typically, it's spread using a brush or roller, ensuring no bubbles or wrinkles.